containers/containertoolbx.org/install.md

    $ podman commit ubuntu-toolbox-22.04 my-custom-image
    ```

-5. You can now create new custom toolboxes by doing:
+5. You can now create new custom Toolbxes by doing:

    ```console
    $ toolbox create -i my-custom-image